gary-archer/oauth.mobilesample.ios/README.md

 ## Overview

-* A mobile sample using OpenID Connect and AppAuth
+A mobile sample using AppAuth and OpenID Connect, which aims for the best usability and reliability.
-* **The goal is to implement OpenID Connect mobile logins with best usability and reliability**

 ## Views

 The app is a simple UI with some basic navigation between views, to render fictional resources.\
-The data is returned from an API that authorizes access to resources using claims from multiple sources.
+The data is returned from an OAuth-secured API that uses claims-based authorization.\
+The app uses user attributes from both the OpenID Connect userinfo endpoint and its API.

 ![App Views](doc/views.png)

 ## Local Development Quick Start

-Open the app in Xcode, then run the app on a simulator, to trigger an OpenID Connect login flow.\
+Open the app in Xcode and run the app on a simulator, to trigger an OpenID Connect login flow.\
-The AppAuth pattern is used, where logins use an `AsWebAuthenticationSession` system browser.\
+This triggers an OpenID Connect code flow to authenticate the user with the AppAuth pattern.\
-This ensures that the app cannot access the user's credentials:
+The login runs in the system browser using a `AsWebAuthenticationSession` and the app cannot access the user's credentials:

 ![App Login](doc/login.png)